 9. Chihuly Garden And Glass

-Located next to the Seattle Space Needle, the Chihuly Garden and Glass provides a great indoor activity when it rains.
+Located next to the Seattle Space Needle, the Chihuly Garden and Glass provides a great indoor activity during rainy weather.
 Whether you’re an art enthusiast or not, Chihuly’s blown glass is a must-see.

 The Bellagio in Las Vegas, Hilton Hotel in Houston, Children’s Museum of Indianapolis, and Renaissance Vinoy Resort in St. Petersburg, Florida, all feature Dale Chihuly’s glass art.

-Inside, many galleries feature black backdrops to showcase the vivid color of glass.
-Some sections have simple vases, while others have enormous chandeliers.
-Visitors can purchase his art in a gift shop if their pocketbook allows.
+Inside, many galleries feature black backdrops to showcase the vivid color of glass, from simple vases, to enormous chandeliers.
+You can purchase his art in a gift shop if your pocketbook allows.

-A stand out for some visitors is the large glass house which features an aerial display in warm autumn colors of yellow and orange.
+A stand out for me was the large glass house which features an aerial display in warm autumn colors of yellow and orange.

 However, the pinnacle of the exhibit is Chihuly’s float boats.
 In one gallery, massive ball ornaments fill two wooden boats.
-These awe-inspiring displays will leave you breathless with their explosion of color.
+Visiting the Chihuly museum is my favorite Seattle activity regardless of the weather.

 10. Pinball Museum